Minnesota e-Health and Health Reform

-State and federal funds have supported e-health work for years and includes the recently awarded a State Innovation Model (SIM) testing grant from CMMI for the Minnesota Accountable Health Model project administered in partnership by the Minnesota Department of Human Services (DHS) and Minnesota Department of Health (MDH).
+State and federal funds have supported e-health work for years including the State Innovation Model (SIM) testing grant from CMMI for the Minnesota Accountable Health Model project administered in partnership by the Minnesota Department of Human Services (DHS) and Minnesota Department of Health (MDH).

 Programs that support e-health and health reform include: